 An efficient project management reporting system provides regular and formal information for the project.
 Team members, stakeholders, and also clients can be furnished with enough information about the project’s current status.

-Note that your reports are in a format that remain the same and can easily read.
+Note that your reports are in a format that remains the same and can easily read.

 What are the Types of Project Management Reports?

 1. Status Reports

-One of the most common types of project reports is the status report.
-You can prepare status reports on daily, weekly and monthly basis.
+One of the most common types of project management reports is the status report.
+You can prepare status reports on a daily, weekly and monthly basis.
 The frequency of reporting depends on the detail level of project and requirements.
 If the project is large and complex, you can produce daily reports to show the activities daily performance.
-If the project is relatively easier or the activities take longer than one week, you can can report the activity status on weekly or monthly basis.
+If the project is relatively easier or the activities take longer than one week, you can report the activity status on a weekly or monthly basis.

 - Schedule Variance (SV)